I was reading your website on removing deer hooves: http://www.primitiveways.com/Removing_Deer_Hooves.html

 Would like guidance on where to cut the antler to get the best parts, as it is quite big and have a choice of what to use.
 Never done anything like this before.
 New to bushcraft, so don’t want to ruin the antler by cutting in wrong place (with hack saw I believe is best).

 Any help greatly appreciated and any other suggestions?
 Can send photo files.

 Sorry, Phil, I don't know what happened to the photos you sent via e-mail.
 I did not receive them.

 As far as cutting up the antler, find the straightest tine on the antler to use as a pressure flaker.
 The billet will come from the crown area and further up the antler for a handle.
 You'll have to grind off any knobby area to create a smoothed surface billet.
 Round out the knapping end of your billet.
 You can use any of the tine parts for a knife handle.

 Good luck on your project.
-Sometimes you'll have to just "do it' and see if it works.
-Making mistakes is part of the learning process in bushcraft.
+Sometimes you'll have to just "do it" and see if it works.
+Making mistakes are part of the learning process in bushcraft.
 You learn by doing.

 Hello!
 Great information on your web site, thank you for hosting it.

 I'm looking for natural dyeing (pigmenting) methods for reed that I will use in making baskets.
 One of the problems of dyeing reed is that the colors run when you're soaking the reed, and working the basket wet.
 Any thoughts on how I might solve this problem?

 There are different botanical families of "reed", like the grass family (Poaceae) and the sedge family (Cyperaceae).
 Do you know the scientific name of the reed you are using?
 The outer coating on most reeds are waterproof, which becomes a problem when using dyes.
 If you don't need the outer coating, remove it and you should be able to dye the material.